-Lubber is an old word (dating from the 14th century) meaning a clumsy or stupid person.
-This is what it means in the sailing term landlubber, which denotes an unseasoned sailor.
-The term refers to what veteran sailors regard as new sailors’ typical ineptitude and uselessness.
+Lubber is an old word (dating from the 14th century) meaning a clumsy or stupid person.1 This is its sense in the sailing term landlubber, which refers to an unseasoned sailor.
+The word alludes to what veteran sailors regard as new sailors’ distinctive ineptitude at sea.
 See this passage from Herman Melville’s Omoo (1846):

 Now, nobody is so heartily despised as a pusillanimous, lazy, good-for-nothing land-lubber; a sailor has no bowels of compassion for him.
 Yet, useless as such a character may be in many respects, a ship’s company is by no means disposed to let him reap any benefit from his deficiencies.
 Regarded in the light of a mechanical power, whenever there is any plain, hard work to be done, he is put to it like a lever; everyone giving him a pry.

-Although landlubber was originally contemptuous, it’s now often used more generally to describe anyone who is unfamiliar with sailing.
-Landlubber is usually a single unhyphenated word, though it’s sometimes written land-lubber (as Melville wrote it).
+Although landlubber was originally contemptuous, it’s now often used more generally to describe anyone who is unfamiliar with sailing or who simply lives on land.
+It is usually a single unhyphenated word, though it’s sometimes written land-lubber (as Melville wrote it).

-The malapropism land lover makes logical sense in some instances, but writers often use it when they mean landlubber—for example:
+The malapropism land lover makes logical sense in some instances, but writers sometimes use it where they obviously mean landlubber—for example:

 Avast me maties and land lovers, I spot a sequel off the port bow!
 [Cinema Blend]